The 35-Minute Reset: How I Simplified My Spiritual Practice Without the Performance

-I sat there, holding a mug that was slightly too hot, looking at a stack of half-finished illustrations for a client who hasn't paid me since November.
-My heart was doing that fluttering thing.
-Not a panic attack—just the 'too muchness' of being alive.
-I realized then that my 'spiritual practice' had become another thing on my to-do list that I was failing at.
-I had a stack of unlit expensive candles, three different meditation apps with 'streak' notifications that felt like tiny digital daggers, and a bag of crystals I’d bought in a panic last October that mostly just collected dust next to my pens.
+I sat there, holding a mug of coffee that had gone lukewarm, looking at a stack of half-finished illustrations for a client who had ghosted me since January.
+My heart was doing that fluttering thing—not a full-blown panic attack, but that low-level ‘too muchness’ of being alive that comes with a spiritual awakening.
+I realized then that my ‘spiritual practice’ had become another thing on my to-do list that I was failing at.
+I had a stack of unlit candles that cost way too much, three different meditation apps with ‘streak’ notifications that felt like tiny digital daggers, and a bag of crystals I’d bought in a panic last winter that mostly just collected dust next to my charcoal pencils.
 It felt like a performance.
 And I was exhausted.

 The Trap of the ‘Spiritual Aesthetic’

 I need to be honest about something.
 For a long time, I thought that to handle this awakening, I had to look like the people on my feed.
-I thought I needed the white linen, the perfect morning sunlight, and the ability to sit perfectly still for forty-five minutes without thinking about whether I needed to buy more ink or if my car insurance was going to bounce.
-I’ve talked before about my spiritual awakening story and how it hit me right in the middle of a work drought—it wasn't pretty.
+I thought I needed the white linen, the perfect morning sunlight, and the ability to sit perfectly still for an hour without thinking about whether I needed to buy more ink or if my car insurance was going to bounce.
+I’ve talked before about how this shift hit me right in the middle of a work drought—it wasn’t pretty.
 It was messy.
 Yet, somehow, I tried to polish the aftermath.

-Here is the thing: spirituality can easily become another way to perform 'wellness.'
-We buy the stuff, we learn the vocabulary, we try to 'raise our vibration' (a phrase that makes me cringe a little now, even if I get the sentiment).
-But for me, as a freelance illustrator just trying to keep my head above water in Portland, that wasn't sustainable.
+Here is the thing: spirituality can easily become another way to perform ‘wellness.’
+We buy the stuff, we learn the vocabulary, we try to ‘raise our vibration’—a phrase that makes me cringe a little now, even if I get the sentiment.
+But for me, as a freelance illustrator just trying to keep my head above water, that wasn’t sustainable.
 It was just another source of stress.
-I felt like a failure because I couldn't find 'bliss' while my bank account was sitting at forty-seven dollars.
+I felt like a failure because I couldn’t find ‘bliss’ while my bank account was sitting at forty-seven dollars.
+I was stuck in what many call signs of a Dark Night of the Soul for creatives, where the old ways of working—and the new ways of ‘healing’—both felt broken.

 Around mid-March, I decided to scrap the performance.
 I stopped trying to do the hour-long guided journeys that left me feeling more disconnected than when I started.
-I stopped trying to force myself into 'lion’s breath' or other techniques that made me feel like I was auditioning for a play I didn't want to be in.
+I stopped trying to force myself into specific breathing techniques that made me feel like I was auditioning for a play I didn’t want to be in.
 I needed something that felt like my creative process—honest, a bit messy, and grounded in the actual world.
+I’m not a healer, a guru, or a doctor—I have zero medical training.
+I’m just someone trying to stay in her body.
+If you’re feeling physically unwell or overwhelmed, please, talk to your own doctor or a professional.
+This is just how I manage the static.

 The 35-Minute Reset: A Breakdown

 I started experimenting with what I call the 35-Minute Reset.
 It’s not a ritual.
 It’s not a ceremony.
-It’s just a way to let the 'volume' settle so I can actually do my work without feeling like the world is vibrating apart.
-I don't do it at 5:00 AM because I'm not that person.
-I usually do it around 8:30 AM, after the first cup of coffee has actually hit my system.
+It’s just a way to let the ‘volume’ settle so I can actually do my work without feeling like the world is vibrating apart.
+I don’t do it at 5:00 AM because I’m not that person.
+I usually do it mid-morning, after the first cup of coffee has actually hit my system and the initial flurry of emails is handled.

 The First 10 Minutes: The Uncomfortable Quiet

-If you’re feeling that weird buzz in your head that comes with this territory, you might recognize it.
-I wrote about this in my notes on the signs of awakening nobody warned me about—it’s like having a radio tuned between two stations.
+If you’re feeling that weird buzz in your head that comes with this territory, you might recognize it as one of the mindfulness challenges we all face.
 The first ten minutes of my practice is just sitting with that noise.
 Not trying to change it.
 Just being the person who hears it.
 It’s often boring.
 Sometimes it’s irritating.
 But it’s real.
+I’m just observing the internal weather without trying to stop the rain.

 The Middle 15 Minutes: The Ink on the Page